LePuncake321/Emoticon-Device-Driver/README.md

 Note that this device driver was made to be used in a Linux Virtual Machine Environment.

-Instructions to install/uninstall the device driver, as well as to use it in your program, are in the PDF file under the section "Screenshot of compilation"
+Instructions to install/uninstall the device driver, as well as to use it in your program, are in the PDF file starting from page 27